francESCOBAR99/InternetTechnology_project/README.md

 ### Scenario

-FHNW Thrift is a online markeplace for students at FHNW to resale studying material and other things.
+FHNW Thrift is an online markeplace for students at FHNW to resell studying material and other things.
+Through the platform, students, teachers and other individuals that are within the FHNW organization are allowed to create offers and sell their items.
+Users are also allowed report malicious offerings to avoid fraud, which the administrators of the program will also be able to delete and alert the users about suspicious profiles.
+This way, the platform remains with only legitimate offers and profiles of individuals within the FHNW organization.

 ### User Stories
 1. As a user, I want to create offers for my fellow students.